Video game livestreaming: Impact on the video game industry

 Live streaming has brought attention to previously obscure video games such as Rocket League, Fall Guys, and Among Us.
 Rocket League, a vehicular soccer game developed by Psyonix, sold over 5 million copies after becoming one of the top 5 most-watched games on Twitch when it released in July 2015.
 The game eventually accumulated over 12 million players and earned itself a Twitch Rocket League Championship Series.
 In September 2020, Rocket League abandoned its traditional pricing scheme and became free-to-play.

 This form of live streaming has become a popular form of advertising for video game developers, surpassing traditional mediums such as online magazines and traditional demos.
-Potential consumers are able to experience newly released video games without having to purchase them.
-Major multiplayer titles benefit from this free advertising, but more linear point-and-click titles, such as those from the now defunct Telltale Games, can suffer if the people watching the gameplay are satisfied without making a purchase.

-The rise in large-scale “AAA” video game titles have resulted in increased prices for consumers and the prevalence of free-to-play titles containing microtransactions.
-Smaller developers have utilized crowdsourcing platforms such as GoFundMe alongside streaming services such as Twitch to advertise their product.
-In turn, digital storefronts such as Steam have become even more popular with features such as built-in streaming integration and Steam early access facilitating a growth in users.
-By developing games with live streaming in mind, developers can leverage these features and allocate their budget towards innovative gameplay rather than traditional advertising.
+Potential consumers can experience newly released video games without having to purchase them, which helps them understand which titles they would like to purchase.
+In fact, recent research suggests that live streams bring additional players into broadcast games and even increase online sales of these games.

+Video game live streaming has increased the popularity of many free-to-play games like Fortnite, Call of Duty: Warzone, and Valorant.
+Free-to-play games cost no money to buy and play but offer purchasable items in-game in order to turn a profit.
+Items can range from clothes, weapon accessories, emotes, and more.
+Due to its popularity among live streamers and easy accessibility for viewers to play, free-to-play games blew up in popularity in the video game community.

+Video game livestreaming has also increasingly become a significant method of promoting video games.
+Research indicates that livestreaming can effectively stimulate both gaming and spending among viewers.
+A study has shown that watching esports events provides viewers with a sense of escapism, social interaction, and enjoyment, which can lead to increased gaming activity and higher expenditure on in-game purchases.

+Another reason for the increased popularity of free-to-play games was the frequent updates and patches provided for the player base.
+Major issues users found in games were getting fixed much more frequently than in AAA games.
+Due to the popularity of these games, live-streaming platforms have become places of discussion and suggestions on how to improve these games.

 Older titles, such as Super Mario 64 and The Legend of Zelda: Ocarina of Time, have seen renewed popularity due to speedruns, or rapid completions, facilitated by live streaming.
-This has been a key component in diversifying live streaming audiences.
+This has been a key component in diversifying livestreaming audiences.